-NORTHERN ILLINOIS (2012-) Head coach - Three MAC Tournament appearances - 2014 MAC Tournament semifinalists - Three MAC All-Freshman honorees - Two MAC All-Tournament selections - One First Team All-MAC selection
+NORTHERN ILLINOIS (2012-) Head coach - Three MAC Tournament appearances - 2014 MAC Tournament semifinalists - Four MAC All-Freshman honorees - Two MAC All-Tournament selections - One First Team All-MAC selection

 NORTH DAKOTA STATE (2003-11) Associate head coach and goalkeepers coach - 2010 NCAA Tournament participants - 2009 Summit League Champions - 2011 Summit League Tournament Runner-up - Six ESPN Academic All-Americans

 TRITON COLLEGE (2000-01) Head men's soccer coach - 28-7-2 record in two seasons - 2001 NJCAA regional finalist - Recruited four Youth National Team players

 NORTH DAKOTA YOUTH SOCCER ASSOCIATION (2003-11) - Director of Olympic Development Program - Coaching education instructor